Montreal... Eateries enjoyed and worth re-visiting...

 • More streets worth walking - Boulevard St-Laurent (walk until you bump into Schwartz's Deli); Rue Ste Catherine - a shopping street - but I am not a big shopper so don't often go there.

 • Markets.
-We are food enthusiasts - so a market is a must see.
+We are food enthusiasts - so a market is a must-see.
 I tend to go to Jean Talon - it's open every day and is easy to access via the Metro.
 Distinct and impressive among all the markets I have visited.
-Will have to check out how easy it is to get to Atwater Market from the hotel location - and/or will let HopStop app help me out!

 • Enjoy! and hope we will meet and chat in Montreal! or...
 Je l'espère, nous allons rencontrer et de discuter à Montréal (Translated in nanoseconds by iTranslate - translation better be accurate or I may be in trouble...)